 with Annalisa Ferrando and Sara Lamboglia

-Abstract: We study how survey-based measures of funding needs and availability impact the transmission of euro area monetary policy to investment.
-We first provide evidence that firms’ funding needs are primarily driven by future investment opportunities, while their perceived funding availability is mainly related to financial conditions.
-Using these two variables, we analyze how the effectiveness of monetary policy depends on fundamentals and financial conditions.
-Our key findings reveal that monetary policy is most effective when fundamentals are strong.
-In contrast, firms with good financial conditions exhibit a weaker investment response to monetary policy.
-Our findings provide new insight into the transmission of monetary policy to investment, highlighting not only the role of financial conditions, but also the importance of structural factors, which are beyond the direct control of central banks.
+Abstract: We study how survey-based measures of funding needs and availability influence the transmission of euro area monetary policy to investment.
+We first provide evidence that funding needs are primarily driven by fundamentals, while perceived funding availability captures financial conditions.
+Using these two measures, we assess how the effectiveness of monetary policy varies with fundamentals and financial conditions.
+Our results indicate that monetary policy is most effective when firms’ fundamentals are strong.
+In contrast, firms with favorable financial conditions exhibit a more muted investment response to monetary policy.
+By combining these two survey-based measures, we construct an indicator of financial constraints and show that financially constrained firms are more sensitive to monetary policy.
+These findings offer new light on the transmission of monetary policy to corporate investment, emphasizing not only the role of financial conditions, but also the importance of fundamentals, which are beyond the direct influence of central banks.

 Crowding Out Corporate Bonds: Government Debt Supply and Currency Choice